Azure/ArcEnabledServersGroupPolicy/README.md

 ### Define a Configuration File

 The Azure Connected Machine agent uses a json configuration file to provide a consistent configuration experience and ease of at scale deployment.
-Copy the configuration Copy the ArcConfig.json file in the scripts folder to your remote share, and edit it with your onboarding information.
+Copy the ArcConfig.json file in the Scripts folder to your remote share, and edit it with your onboarding information.

 # Create a Group Policy Object